cest-sources/mr_carbon_zero/README.md

 On old systems this helium is either gathered for external reliquefying purposes or released to the environment.
 Newer generation of MRI scanners have a so-called zero boil-off technology where the generated helium gas is locally collected and reliquefied.
 The additional helium demand is therefore marginal, which is a significant cost reduction, but the energy demand of zero boil-off systems is larger.

+In both cases the helium reliquification process has to be included in the energy demand calculation.

+The above mentioned energy demand is most probobably from system with zero boil-off techonolgy (Skyra, Verio, Avanto Fit, Espree), but this could not be verified, as avanto system without zero boil-off exist.
+We still assume that this is included for teh estimations herein.

 ### Dynamic energy demand

 ## Options to save energy